AtillaKol/Hello-World-Python-and-Docker/README.md

  - docker ps --all (to find out the name of the container)
  - docker start [name of the container]
  ## run vs start
- The difference between those are simple to unterstand, once learnt.
+ The difference between those are simple to understand, once learnt.
- - run: Generates a new container from the iamge.
+ - run: Generates a new container from the image.
 (Even when the container is already generated)
  - start: runs a container which is already created.